The extension is intended to provide greater certainty for employers, allowing a degree of planning for the future. … Read more

 enquiries@buzzacott.co.uk T +44 (0)20 7556 1200

-However, for certain business assets, it’s possible to elect for Gift Relief.
+However, for the transfer of certain business assets, it’s possible to elect for Gift Relief to apply.
+Either:

-This allows the individual to donate an expensive asset to a ‘connected person’ and either avoid having to pay CGT in the case of an outright gift, or only pay CGT on the tangible proceeds received.
+This allows you to donate an expensive asset to a ‘connected person’ and either avoid having to pay CGT in the case of an outright gift, or only pay CGT on the tangible proceeds received.
+This prevents you from having a large CGT liability without having realised any cash with which to settle it.

 It’s important to note that only certain types of assets will qualify for Gift Relief.
-Broadly speaking, this includes assets used for the purpose of a trade, profession or vocation; shares in unlisted personal trading companies; transfers of agricultural property; or transfers of residential property under the non-resident CGT regime.
+Broadly speaking, this includes assets used for the purpose of a trade, profession or vocation; any amount of shares in unlisted trading companies, shares and securities in listed personal trading companies (which broadly speaking is one in which you own more than 5% of the share capital and voting rights); transfers of agricultural property; or transfers of direct and indirect UK property interests to non-residents if within any of the previous categories.

-When disposing of these assets and realising a gain from the proceeds received, the individual donating the asset may also be able to utilise any unused Business Asset Disposal Relief (up to the current lifetime limit of £1million), in addition to the benefits of Gift Relief.
+When you dispose of these assets and realise a gain from the proceeds received, you may also be able to utilise any unused Business Asset Disposal Relief (up to the current lifetime limit of £1million), in addition to the benefits of Gift Relief.
+This will tax the whole gain at 10% as opposed to 20% for higher and additional rate taxpayers.
+This is an important consideration as the recipient of the gift may not meet the conditions for claiming Business Asset Disposal Relief so this may result in more CGT overall later down the line.

-In order to use Gift Relief, both parties involved must make a joint election to HMRC within four years from the end of the tax year of disposal.
-This means you have until 5 April 2021 to claim a rebate for any CGT paid for assets gifted in the 2016/17 tax year.
-And you have until 5 April 2025 to claim Gift Relief on a donation made in the current tax year up to 5 April 2021.
+In order to use Gift Relief, both parties involved must make a joint election to HMRC within four years from the end of the tax year of the gift.
+This means you have until 5 April 2023 to claim a rebate for any CGT paid for assets gifted in the 2018/19 tax year.
+And you have until 5 April 2027 to claim Gift Relief on a donation made in the current tax year up to 5 April 2023.

 A similar relief also applies to the transfer of business and non-business assets becoming immediately chargeable to Inheritance Tax, such as the transfer of assets to a trust.

-However, for certain business assets, it’s possible to elect for Gift Relief.
+However, for the transfer of certain business assets, it’s possible to elect for Gift Relief to apply.
+Either:

-This allows the individual to donate an expensive asset to a ‘connected person’ and either avoid having to pay CGT in the case of an outright gift, or only pay CGT on the tangible proceeds received.
+This allows you to donate an expensive asset to a ‘connected person’ and either avoid having to pay CGT in the case of an outright gift, or only pay CGT on the tangible proceeds received.
+This prevents you from having a large CGT liability without having realised any cash with which to settle it.

 It’s important to note that only certain types of assets will qualify for Gift Relief.
-Broadly speaking, this includes assets used for the purpose of a trade, profession or vocation; shares in unlisted personal trading companies; transfers of agricultural property; or transfers of residential property under the non-resident CGT regime.
+Broadly speaking, this includes assets used for the purpose of a trade, profession or vocation; any amount of shares in unlisted trading companies, shares and securities in listed personal trading companies (which broadly speaking is one in which you own more than 5% of the share capital and voting rights); transfers of agricultural property; or transfers of direct and indirect UK property interests to non-residents if within any of the previous categories.

-When disposing of these assets and realising a gain from the proceeds received, the individual donating the asset may also be able to utilise any unused Business Asset Disposal Relief (up to the current lifetime limit of £1million), in addition to the benefits of Gift Relief.
+When you dispose of these assets and realise a gain from the proceeds received, you may also be able to utilise any unused Business Asset Disposal Relief (up to the current lifetime limit of £1million), in addition to the benefits of Gift Relief.
+This will tax the whole gain at 10% as opposed to 20% for higher and additional rate taxpayers.
+This is an important consideration as the recipient of the gift may not meet the conditions for claiming Business Asset Disposal Relief so this may result in more CGT overall later down the line.

-In order to use Gift Relief, both parties involved must make a joint election to HMRC within four years from the end of the tax year of disposal.
-This means you have until 5 April 2021 to claim a rebate for any CGT paid for assets gifted in the 2016/17 tax year.
-And you have until 5 April 2025 to claim Gift Relief on a donation made in the current tax year up to 5 April 2021.
+In order to use Gift Relief, both parties involved must make a joint election to HMRC within four years from the end of the tax year of the gift.
+This means you have until 5 April 2023 to claim a rebate for any CGT paid for assets gifted in the 2018/19 tax year.
+And you have until 5 April 2027 to claim Gift Relief on a donation made in the current tax year up to 5 April 2023.

 A similar relief also applies to the transfer of business and non-business assets becoming immediately chargeable to Inheritance Tax, such as the transfer of assets to a trust.